Neon flying squid: Description

 Ommastrephes bartramii are easily distinguishable by the presence of an elongated silver-colored band in the middle of the ventral side of the mantle.
 Adult males usually have a mantle length of 29 to 32 cm, but can reach the maximum length of 45 cm.
 Adult females are much larger, usually having a mantle length of around 50 cm, with the maximum known length being 60 cm.

 A freshly caught neon flying squid from Northern Hawaiian waters.
 The distinctive ventral silver band can be clearly seen.
 Photograph courtesy of Richard E. Young, Department of Oceanography, University of Hawaii and the Tree of Life Web Project.

 Their arms do not possess lateral membranes and have 9 to 27 suckers on the ventral sucker series and 10 to 25 suckers on the dorsal sucker series.
 The left and right third arms have protective membranes greater in width than the arm width.
 The hectocotylus develops from the left or right fourth arm.
 Another distinguishing characteristic of O. bartramii is the presence of 4 to 7 toothed suckers on the tentacular club, near the nearest carpal suckers of the carpal locking apparatus.
 This is especially useful in differentiating it from the orangeback flying squid (Sthenoteuthis pteropus).

 Photophores are present but are small, irregular, and restricted to the ventral side of the mantle, head, and tentacles.
 Visceral photophores are absent.

 Like other ommastrephids and onychoteuthids known as 'flying squid', neon flying squid are so named for their ability to shoot out of the water, much like flying fishes.
 They sometimes unintentionally land on the decks of ships.
 This happens more frequently during rough weather or in the presence of predators in the vicinity, and it is presumed that this behavior is an instinctive response to threat.
 Flying squid have been observed to engage in behaviors that prolong the time it remains in the air, making it more akin to actual flight than just gliding.
 Biologists, however, still do not fully understand the exact mechanisms by which the squid become airborne.
-Nevertheless, the phenomenon is known to happen quite frequently and at least one photographic evidence of Ommastrephes bartramii in flight exists.
+Nevertheless, the phenomenon is known to happen quite frequently and at least one photographic piece of evidence of Ommastrephes bartramii in flight exists.